 Sensitive Personal Data

-The Bill defines sensitive personal data as those relating to:
+The new law defines sensitive personal data as those relating to:

 Sensitive Personal Data relating to Health and Human Biological Profiling

-According to the bill, all these types of sensitive data (health data and data relating to the human biological profile) may only be processed with the consent of the data subjects and for the purposes provided for by special laws on health matters.
+According to the new law, all these types of sensitive data (health data and data relating to the human biological profile) may only be processed with the consent of the data subjects and for the purposes provided for by special laws on health matters.

-Like health and biological profile data, the Bill considers biometric data as sensitive personal data and defines such data as that obtained from specific technical processing and relating to the physical, physiological or behavioral characteristics of a person that allow or confirm the unique identification of him or her, such as fingerprint, iris, hand or facial features and voice.
+The new law also considers biometric data as personal data and defines them as those obtained from a specific technical treatment, related to the physical, physiological or behavioral characteristics of a person that allow or confirm the unique identification of the person, such as fingerprint, iris, hand or facial features and voice.

-This data can only be processed with the consent of the data subject.
-However, they may be processed without consent, complying with the exceptional cases contemplated for health data and biological profile.
+However, these data may be processed without the consent of the holder in the same exceptional cases contemplated for health and biological profile data.

 Infractions due to non-compliance in the processing of Sensitive Personal Data

-• Knowingly process, communicate or transfer sensitive personal data in contravention of the rules of the law.
+- Knowingly processing, communicating or transferring sensitive personal data in contravention of the law.

 Obligation to communicate security breaches of Sensitive Personal Data to the data subjects